Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding

 \subsection{Quantifying Sample Difficulty}

-In the first stage, we aim to quantify the difficulty degree of each training sample.
+In the first stage, our objective is to quantify the difficulty degree of each training sample.

-\textbf{Variance Computation}: First, we use iterative magnitude pruning to obtain a series of pruned models from BERT-base with different levels of sparsity (ranging from $[0.2 - 0.85]$) as introduced in Section~\ref{sec:Variance-based-Shortcut-Metric}).
-We choose five levels of sparsity that are diverse enough to reflect the difficulty degree of each training sample.
-Second, we use the losses of the pruned models at different levels of sparsity to compute their variance $v_i$ for each training sample $x_i$.
-Here, the samples with high variance correspond to the hard ones~\cite{chang2017active}, and vice versa.
+\textbf{Variance Computation}: Following the observations obtained in Section~\ref{sec:Variance-based-Shortcut-Metric}, we first use iterative magnitude pruning to obtain a series of pruned models from BERT-base with different levels of sparsity and then we use the losses of the pruned models at different levels of sparsity to compute their variance $v_i$ for each training sample $x_i$: $v_i=\frac{\sum_{t=1}^n({l}_{i,t}-\bar{l_i})^2}{n}$.
+We choose five sparsity levels, i.e., $n=5$, that are diverse enough to reflect the difficulty degree of each training sample.
+Here, samples with high variance correspond to hard ones.

 \textbf{Difficulty Degree Estimation}: Based on the variance $v_i$ for each training sample $x_i$, we can estimate its difficulty degree as: